oRAHOME/home-assistant/README.md

 - POST /api/tv/control – Control TV (basic route in place)

 Routes for presence and temperature are scaffolded but currently disabled.

 ---

+## Testing

+The project uses Jest for testing.

+Run all tests:
+npm test

+---